ps-toronto-team-4/budgeting-app-backend/README.md

 # budgeting-app-backend

+## Dev requirements
+JDK 17 is required.
+If you are using IntelliJ, you can download it under project settings.

 ## Dev setup
 You need postgres running on port 5432.
 Make the password for the default user "admin123".